nurpax/hswtrack/README.md

 Written in Haskell using the Snap Framework using Sqlite3 for persistence.

 Departs from typical Snap apps in that it doesn't use Heist templating.
-Rather all HTML templating is done in JavaScript on the client using Handlebars.js.
-Various other JavaScript libraries like JQuery, RequireJS and D3.js are used.
+Rather all HTML templating is done in JavaScript on the client using ReactJS.